How to explain a career break in your cover letter

 Don't try to hide your career break

-Even though your qualifications and value to the prospective employer should make up the bulk of your cover letter, you still need to explain your absence from the workforce at some point.
+Even though your qualifications and value to the prospective employer should make up the bulk of your cover letter, you still need to explain your absence from the workforce at some point on your job interviews.

 Never give in to the temptation to hide your career gap, or gloss over it.

-At the same time, it's a good idea to mention why you think this role is the right fit for you coming back into the workforce.
+At the same time, it is a good idea to mention why you think you are a strong candidate for this role.

-Perhaps you could reiterate your previous experience in similar roles, or how you've kept your skills sharp during your absence.
+Perhaps you could reiterate your previous experience in similar roles or how you've kept your skills sharp during your absence.
+One way to show that is by mentioning how you stayed on par with industry trends and how you kept your focus on your personal growth even during an employment gap.

 Don't give out unnecessary details